Counseling Internships

 Training

 Work with the college population offers a range of presenting problems including developmental issues, as well as problems prevalent in this age group (alcohol/substance abuse, adjustment, grief, relational issues, mood disorders, etc.).
 Practicum students will provide counseling to students, learn consultation skills, and be involved in outreach programming events.
 Practicum students will join the staff in attending weekly didactic seminars on issues such as diversity, suicide, law and ethics, and non-suicidal self-injury (NSSI).
-Practicum students may serve in the after-hours, on-call rotation for one week, approximately four to eight times during this practicum.
+Practicum students will serve in the after-hours, on-call rotation for one week, approximately four to eight times during this practicum to develop crisis intervention skills.

 Length of Training